-Most of the first time parents as this question.
+Most of the first-time parents ask this question.
 Unfair as it may sound, newborns know only one language to communicate and that is “Crying.”

-Hearing a baby cry is the most challenging part of parenting as you have to keep yourself composed so you can actually be receptive to your child’s needs.
+Hearing a baby cry is the most challenging part of parenting.
+There are days when you have to push hard on yourself to stay composed so you can actually be receptive to your child’s needs.

 Babies do not always cry due to one particular reason.
-You will learn as you go, as every baby is different.
+Since every baby is different, you will learn as you go.
 Some babies may cry more than usual, while a few are cool as a cucumber.

-In this post, you will see what are the common reasons for your baby might be crying.
+In this post, you will learn about the common reasons your baby might be crying.